"I sang the truth": Why Jully Black changed the lyrics to "O Canada" during the NBA All-Star Game

 “I sang the truth”: Why Jully Black changed the lyrics to “O Canada” during the NBA All-Star Game

-The singer has been praised by Indigenous leaders, federal politicians and even Drake for her musical land acknowledgment.
+The singer has been praised by Indigenous leaders, federal politicians and even Drake for her musical land acknowledgement.
 Now, she wants to see the anthem changed for good

 This past weekend, Toronto singer Jully Black performed the Canadian national anthem at the NBA All-Star Game in Salt Lake City—albeit with a slight revision to the lyrics.
 Black replaced “our home and native land” with “our home on native land,” a nod to Canada’s colonial history.
 The ever-so-subtle change broke the internet, with #ourhomeONnativeland trending on Twitter.
 Some commenters considered Black’s revision a much-needed acknowledgement of an ongoing genocide; others decried the change as a politically motivated attack on a beloved anthem.
 Here, she weighs in on her decision to swap the lyrics and why she’s ignoring the critics.